 Day 12 - Iskander Kul

 Drive through stunning scenery to Lake Iskander Kul in the Fann Mountains (150km), where we have opportunities to hike around the lake shore.
 We have the rest of the day to explore the area and can visit nearby waterfalls and springs as well as small settlements.
-Overnight tourist cottages.
+Overnight at tourist cottages.
 (BLD)